Ozairlee/ISD22-23-Team5/docs/planning.md

 Systems:
 - Open Data -> The source of our data
 - Database (Backend) - To present even more data perhaps?
-To track changes and cross reference status of bins (maybe?) //**nonessential**
+To track changes and cross reference status of bins (maybe?) // **Non-Essential**
-- Map Integration / Google Maps - Allows for a more user friendly experience //**nonessential**
+- Map Integration / Google Maps - Allows for a more user friendly experience //  **Non-Essential**
 - HTML / NodeJS - What we will be using to code up and export import etc.
 - Drawings to clarify - Diagrams and drawings to clarify and streamline our direction with respect to development plan